 International natural gas distribution's current Access Arrangement period (AA4) is in place from July 2014 to December 2019.

 The following table contains the ROE and deemed common equity ratios from the current Access Arrangement.
-The table also contains the mid-year rate base for ATCO Gas Australia.
+The table also contains the mid-year rate base.